The TPG Growth Team

 - M.B.A., Stanford University Graduate School of Business

-Mr. Gowdey is a Vice President based in Singapore.
-He focuses on investments in the Internet sector.
+Mr. Gunderson is a Vice President based in San Francisco.

 Mr. Patel is a Vice President based in San Francisco.
-He is currently on the board of NorthStar Anesthesia and is a board observer of Red Book Connect.
+He is currently a board member or board observer of Angie's Artisan Treats, e.l.f.
+Cosmetics, Gavin de Becker & Associates, NorthStar Anesthesia, and Red Book Connect.

 Prior to joining TPG Growth in 2012, Mr. Patel was at Veritas Capital in New York.
 At Veritas, he was a board observer of CRGT and McNeil Technologies.
 Previously, Mr. Patel worked in the Mergers & Acquisitions Group of Credit Suisse Securities.